One of the best parts about planning a trip to Morocco is getting to pick out the picture-perfect riads.

 Simple Beauty on a Budget: Riad la Parenthèse

-With a gorgeous inner courtyard with a small plunge pool, Riad la Parenthèse is one of the best riads in Marrakech to stay in on a budget, especially if you don’t want to sacrifice comfort or style.
+With a gorgeous interior courtyard with a small plunge pool, Riad la Parenthèse is one of the best riads in Marrakech to stay in on a budget, especially if you don’t want to sacrifice comfort or style.

-Your stay includes a continental breakfast every morning, and home-cooked local dishes are available in the evening upon request.
+Your stay includes a complimentary breakfast every morning, and home-cooked local dishes are available in the evening upon request.

 Color & Culture on a Budget: Color Safrà

 Despite that, guests praise it for its quiet and calm in the heart of the city, so you can rest assured that you’ll have a peaceful night’s sleep here.

 Personality & Traditional Charm: Dar Daoud

 There’s a rooftop lounge area to relax in though keep in mind that Dar Daoud doesn’t have a pool area so if that is important to you, you may want to find a different riad in Marrakech.

-The rooms are compact but have the basics of what you need: seating areas, air conditioning, a wardrobe for your clothing and belongings, private bathrooms (except for the single room).
+The rooms all have seating areas, air conditioning, a wardrobe for your clothing and belongings, and private bathrooms (except for the single room).

 The Lushest Hostel You’ve Seen: Equity Point

 You’ll find a variety of room options here, from private twin and double rooms to beds in 4, 6, and 8 bed dorms.

 With a gorgeous pool to enjoy on warm days and a rooftop terrace with a bar, there are plenty of common areas to mingle and meet fellow travelers.

 Luxe For Less: Riad Laly

 Each room is different, but the interior design is on point everywhere.
 Some rooms have decorative doors as headboards, gorgeous Moroccan lamps which cast intriguing shadow patterns everywhere, beautiful throw pillows – you get the idea.

 There are plenty of common spaces to enjoy, including a rooftop terrace where you can eat their delicious (included) breakfast each morning.

 An Oasis Amongst Orange Trees: Riad Al Nour

 Air conditioning is available in all of the rooms, but there is no pool on site, so keep that in mind if visiting in the summer!

-Best Riads in Marrakech: Mid-Range ($100-200/night)
+Best Riads in Marrakech: Mid-Range

 Top Pick for Understated, Affordable Luxury: Riad Adika

 The riad’s design is minimalist yet beautiful: white walls, intricately detailed wooden doors and details, leather and wood accents, and a turquoise pool at the heart of it all.
 There is a hammam on site, and massages are available upon request

 There’s a chic rooftop area to relax in, with benches with throw pillows and plenty of shade to relax beneath on hot days as well as sun loungers if you fancy tanning a bit.

 The rooms are unique for a riad, brightly lit with plenty of light streaming in, enhanced by the white walls and high ceilings.

 A Secret Getaway & Spa: Les Sources Berbères Riad & Spa

 Welcoming you with the scent of jasmine when you arrive, this quiet Marrakech riad feels like a hidden gem away from the hectic medina.

-With a pool to dip in on hot days, and a rooftop terrace with a hot tub for cooler nights, plenty of seating areas in the courtyard, and a communal lounge.
+It has a plunge pool to dip in on hot days, and a rooftop terrace with a hot tub for cooler nights, plenty of seating areas in the courtyard, and a communal lounge.

 There’s a hammam on site with a traditional Turkish steam bath and massages available for an additional charge.
 A delicious and free breakfast is included in your stay, with homemade jams and bread that guests rave about.

 Over-the-Top Moroccan Glamor: Riad & Spa Le Secret de Zoraida

 With a lovely sunny rooftop where you can unwind (and a hot tub to enjoy on cooler nights) and plenty of cozy nooks to relax in with a book or a cup of Moroccan mint tea, there’s a lot to love about this mid-range Marrakech riad.

 The rooms are decorated to the nines – not for people on the minimalist side of the spectrum, but better suited for those who want to live out their Moroccan royalty fantasy.

 Beautifully Understated & Tasteful Luxury: Riad Magda & Spa

-For a cozy and comfortable riad in Marrakech that offers affordable luxury, take a look at Riad Magda.
-Extremely spacious, with a beautiful pool (that gets even more beautiful when it’s all lit up at night, with Moroccan lamplight casting beautiful shadows everywhere.
+First up, it’s extremely spacious, with a beautiful pool that gets even more beautiful when it’s all lit up at night, with Moroccan lamplight casting beautiful shadows everywhere.

 The rooms are romantically lit, not too bright or dark (as many riads can be due to the lack of outdoor windows, which helps with noise reduction but doesn’t add much in the way of light)

 There’s a gorgeous hammam and spa on site where you can relax and get the traditional Moroccan scrub treatment – basically, an hour of intensive scrubbing and rubbing that is equal parts painful and relaxing, but ultimately leaving you feeling baby-soft afterwards.

 Eco Luxe: Riad Le Rihani